NuGet/NuGetDocs/site/Docs/Reference/Package-Restore-with-Team-Build.markdown

 Although this walkthrough is specific for the scenario of using [Team Foundation Service](http://tfs.visualstudio.com/), the concepts also apply to other version control- and build systems.

+<p class="info">For Team Foundation Build 2013 on-premises and Visual Studio Online (formerly Team Foundation Service), the default Build Process Templates already implement the NuGet Package Restore workflow without any special configuration.
+The following information only applies to Team Foundation Build 2012 and earlier, or to Build Process Templates that have been customized and had the NuGet Restore functionality removed.</p>

 ## The General Approach

 An advantage of using NuGet is that you can use it to avoid checking in binaries to your version control system.